 Buddy is the father to four boys and in his spare time he enjoys gardening, hunting, fishing and raising bees.
-He has been on the West Georgia Soil and Water Conservation Board for 12 years.
+He has been on the West Georgia Conservation District for 12 years.
 He says he wanted to become part of the board for the love he has for the land and his desire to want to preserve it for many generations to come.

 The Voice of Conservation in Georgia